elenderg/PAL-1000/instruções de compilação.md

 That's because we haven't yet calculated those lengths.

-You'll also notice that "implied" types have a tilde on the front of their names, like this:
+You'll also notice that "_implied_" types have a tilde on the front of their names, like this:

 `/type/~inline compiler type/~inline compiler types/FFFFFFFF/record////0/`